FlorianMuellerklein/FlorianMuellerklein.github.io/about.md

 ---
 layout: page
-title: Florian Muellerkein
+title:
 permalink: /about/
 ---

-My name is Florian Muellerklein and I am a graduate student in statistics at the University of Maryland Baltimore County.
+I am a graduate student in statistics at the University of Maryland Baltimore County.
 This blog contains tutorials and things that I find interesting.

 ### Contact me!
 [fmuellerklein@gmail.com](mailto:fmuellerklein@gmail.com)